MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/lync-cert/attendant-console-apps.md

 [UCS Attendant Console](http://www.unexus.nl)

 ***UCS Attendant Console*** is a user-friendly application for reception and switchboard attendants, enabling them to efficiently handle voice calls.
 The app provides comprehensive features for call queueing, personal parking, fallback-, internal- and external queues, and the ability to contact employees via different media, such as IM, email, SMS, phone, or video.
-A detailed address book can be searched by name, department or any other attribute, showing current and future presence. <!-- what does this mean?
-Who is "they?" -->They are the representatives of the organization and as a spider in the web take care of your organization's availability.
+A detailed address book can be searched by name, department or any other attribute, showing current and future presence.
+Switchboard attendants are the representatives of the organization and as a spider in the web take care of your organization's availability.
 UCS Attendant Console is available in the languages: Danish, Dutch, English, French, German, Spanish, Italian, Norwegian and Swedish.

 * * *